The 1st of June 2019 marked the introduction of the Tenant Fees Act in England, which you may have seen referred to as the ‘tenant fee ban’.

 Can I be charged a holding deposit to secure a property?

 Once the deadline expires, the deposit must be repaid within seven days.
-You can choose to have the holding deposit repaid back to you, put towards your first rent payment or put towards your security deposit.
+You can have the holding deposit repaid back to you, put towards your first rent payment or your security deposit.
 The scenarios in which a landlord or letting agent can keep the holding deposit are if:

 - you withdraw.